 To continue motivating young women to move.
 I always choose projects aimed at helping people fulfil their potential through sport.
 It keeps me focussed.

 I don’t promote diets.
 You need to find a sustainable way of eating but that doesn’t mean eliminating any food types.
 I keep a checklist of healthy foods I want to eat more of and I use it as a guide.
 But I also never deny myself a treat.
 More than anything, I think food needs to be made with love.

 Who would you like to do a collab with on set?

 Tyrone.
 Because he’s a boss (and also I know his sister).

 What would we be most surprised to learn about you?

 That I won an MC competition on CBBC when I was 13.
 Viewers called in to vote — and I won a karaoke system and some albums!

 Want to see Kim in action?
 Check out this week’s Fiit Club timetable and book into Hi-Lo #5 and Elevate #7.
 Not a Premium member?
-Upgrade now to train with Kim.
+Start your 14 day free trial to train with Kim.